smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/02-Submit-training-tasks/README.md

     """ runs a training """
 ```

-👉 Get help from the [Cloud Storage documentation](https://pypi.org/project/google-cloud-storage/) to understand how the code uploads a file to a bucket
+👉 Get help from the [Cloud Storage documentation](https://pypi.org/project/google-cloud-storage/) to understand how to upload a file to a bucket through your python code

 ## Run the code locally